What is Reiki?

 (There’s a lot more to the story.
 We share more in-depth details about how Reiki started and grew as a healing system in Japan during the Shoden Reiki (level 1) practitioner training program!)

-Usui sensei (teacher), the original founder of Reiki, sadly passed away in 1926, only 3 months after teaching and initiating his first 20 Reiki students and new Reiki teachers.
+Usui sensei (teacher), the original founder of Reiki, sadly passed away in 1926, only 3 months after teaching and initiating 20 selected Reiki teachers.

 How Reiki spread in Japan: Dr. Hayashi sensei